2018ik/2018ik.github.io/_wiki/joseph.markdown

   - [Ruler over Egypt](#ruler-over-egypt)

 ## Background

+**Joseph** was the last of the four patriarchs following Abraham, Isaac and Jacob.

 ## Significance

 Joseph is a type of Christ.
 As a fruitful bough (Gen. 49:22) he typifies Christ as the  branch (Isa.
 11:1-2) for the branching out of God through His believers as His branches (John 15:1-5).
 His receiving glory and gifts in enthronement parallels Christ's receiving of flory (Heb.
 2:9) and gifts (Psa.
 68:18; Acts 2:33) in His ascension.
 Joseph was one who resurrected from the prison of death and ushered into the position of ascension, where he married Asenath, an Egyptian, who portrays the church taken out of the Gentle world during Chris's rejection by the children of Israel.

-Joseph represents the reigning aspect of the mature Israel (Jacob).
+Joseph represents the reigning aspect of the mature Israel.
+Joseph was portrayed in a perfect way, to show that the regenerated believer is perfect when they are reigning in life.

 ## History